Deadlines & Documents

 - You will be able to upload all of your documentation directly into our secure document management system at the end of your certification request.

-- RETURNING STUDENTS (does not include new/transfer students) should submit their certification requests by the Priority Submission Deadlines to guarantee processing before tuition is due.
+- Returning students (this does not include new/transfer students) should submit their certification requests by the priority submission deadlines to guarantee processing before tuition is due.

 Step 6: Monitor Your Bill